- About Us

 Amanda Poll (pronouns are she/her/hers) teaches the class of 2025.
 She grew up in New Albany, Ohio, where she first discovered her love of working with children while coaching swimming and rowing.
 She attended Ohio State University to study Early Childhood Development.
 She was also on the varsity rowing team that won the NCAA Championship in 2013.
 Following her graduation, she earned her master's in Child Development & Education at Oxford University.
 Her dissertation investigated the impact of reading role models on socially disadvantaged second-graders.
 After graduation, Ms. Poll moved to Chicago to teach Junior Kindergarten at Chicago Jewish Day School.
 To further advance her career, she enrolled in the elementary education licensure program at Northwestern University.
-She student-taught in a second-grade classroom in Chicago Public Schools.
-During her time at Northwestern, Amanda became the main substitute teacher at Chicago Waldorf School, where she frequently worked in the second, third, and fourth grades.
+She student-taught in a 2nd grade classroom in Chicago Public Schools.
+During her time at Northwestern, Amanda became the main substitute teacher at Chicago Waldorf School, where she frequently worked in the 2nd, 3rd, and 4th grades.
 Inspired by the Waldorf philosophy, she began her Waldorf training that summer.
 Amanda graduated from Northwestern in June 2016.